Human-Centered Healthcare Movement (HCHM)

-Jurisdiction: Governed by the privacy laws of British Columbia, Canada (Personal Information Protection Act – PIPA)
+Jurisdiction: British Columbia, Canada (Personal Information Protection Act – PIPA)

 1. Our Commitment